 At each reporting date, the Company assesses whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
 A financial asset or group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that has occurred after initial recognition of the asset and that event has an impact on the estimated future cash flows of the financial asset or group of financial assets.

-Notes to The Condensed Interim Consolidated Financial Statements For the Six Months Ended April 30, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars)
+Notes to Condensed Interim Consolidated Financial Statements Six Months Ended April 30, 2022 and 2021 (Unaudited - Expressed in Canadian Dollars)

 d) Impairment of assets (continued)